 From the beginning, Phillip's beliefs about her guilt and wanting to make her pay for his relative's death is easy to side with.
 What he knows or assumes about Rachel from his loved one's letters about her as a "torment" and his worsening his health is all we need to believe she may be guilty too.
 When she shows up on his doorstep, her compelling presence, only wanting the best of everything for him, makes it difficult to gauge whether she's working his emotions to her own benefit or if she's as innocent as she could be.
 Lacking in any romantic relationships himself, he's overwhelmed by her femininity and prowess, easily squashing the vengeance he held so firmly.
 But as Phillip grows increasingly obsessed with his newfound love, nearly vying for ownership over her, it becomes harder to see Rachel as a murderess casting revenge, and more of a free spirit not wanting to be possessed by anyone; unfortunately, caged in by societal rules.

 Melding the story and performances with the direction and stunning cinematography, My Cousin Rachel adequately fills every gothic-romance fanatics's needs.
 If a scene is cast in a meadow, one can't help but feel the breeze and freedom the outdoor gives.
 When set inside the house, it's quaint by claustrophobic.
 Every frame evokes that moody, unrequited stay in a haunted house waiting for the skeletons to come out of the closet.
-As an author DuMaurier has always been ample material for Hitchcockian-like films, and Roger Mitchell rekindling one of her stories again here delivers the ambiguity she delved into and makes a visually and emotionally pleasing puzzle.
+As an author DuMaurier has always been ample material for Hitchcockian-like films, and Roger Mitchell rekindling one of her stories delivers the ambiguity she delved into to make a visually and emotionally pleasing puzzle.

 Have you seen My Cousin Rachel?